nebulab/playbook/source/personal-growth/competency-matrix.html.md

    expectations, *meeting* the expectations or *exceeding* the expectations for that level.
 Although it is not required, you're strongly encouraged to also provide examples of situations where you performed at that level.
-3. Once you've completed your side of the check-in, your mentor will be notified and will follow the same exact steps.
+3. Once you've completed your side of the check-in, your manager will be notified and will follow the same exact steps.
-4. When your mentor has also completed the check-in, you will both be notified and should schedule a meeting to finalize the evaluation.
+4. When your manager has also completed the check-in, you will both be notified and should schedule a meeting to finalize the evaluation.
-5. To finalize the evaluation, you will look at both your check-in and your mentor's and reconcile any differences.
+5. To finalize the evaluation, you will look at both your check-in and your manager's and reconcile any differences.

 The result of the evaluation will tell you whether you're *working towards*, *meeting* or *exceeding* the overall expectations for your position at Nebulab:

-- If you are working towards the expectations, your mentor will work with you to get up to speed.
+- If you are working towards the expectations, your manager will work with you to get up to speed.
-- If you are meeting expectations, your mentor will work with you to determine which area to grow in next.
+- If you are meeting expectations, your manager will work with you to determine which area to grow in next.
 - If you are exceeding the expectations, good job!
-Continue working with your mentor to grow.
+Continue working with your manager to grow.

 Note that, while most check-ins will be requested against your _current_ position at Nebulab, you are also welcome to request check-ins against the next level of your career path, or even an